JiyaElsa02/Organic_ecommerceApp/README.md

 # Organic_Ecommerce_App  - NIRAV

-'Nirav' is an e-commerce app designed to revolutionize the way they sell their organic food products, facilitate pre-orders for cultivation of organic vegetables, and foster collaboration among farmers to fulfill large orders.
+'Nirav' is an e-commerce app designed to revolutionize the way the small-scale subsistence farmers sell their organic food products, facilitate pre-orders for cultivation of organic vegetables, and foster collaboration among farmers to fulfill large orders.
 The app serves as a platform to connect the farmers with potential buyers, who are actively seeking organic, locally sourced food products.